-This spicy pumpkin soup with maple pecans has all the ingredients you’re looking for in a creamy pumpkin soup without any of the dairy.
-This recipe is one of the easiest soups you’ll make!
+This spicy pumpkin soup with maple pecans has all the ingredients you’re looking for in a creamy pumpkin soup without any of the gluten or dairy.
+This gluten free dairy free soup, is one of the easiest meals you’ll make!
 You’ll come back to make this flavorful pumpkin soup recipe time and time again.

 There’s nothing like a good soup recipe to help warm you up.
 If you’re looking for a new recipe for soup season, here’s an easy pumpkin soup recipe for the cold weather.
 Too often once temperatures start to drop, people gravitate towards comfort foods that are full of unhealthy fats, processed salts and contain way too much refined sugar.

 Fortunately, this recipe is made with rich flavors and tasty ingredients like organic pumpkin purée, vegetable stock and full fat coconut cream that make an enjoyable and tasty soup.